rockboroschool/website/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.1.0: September 30, 2021 =
+- Tweak: The labels of some of the GAv4 reports in our plugin have been tweaked to be more accurate.
+- New in Pro: You can now do Google Ads conversion tracking for WooCommerce, Easy Digital Downloads, and MemberPress.
+- New in Pro: Now you can attribute orders in Google Analytics to the referring affiliate if you use EasyAffiliate and either WooCommerce, Easy Digital Downloads, or MemberPress.

+= 8.0.1: September 21, 2021 =
+- Fix: We fixed an issue that caused the bounce rate box to appear twice on the dashboard widget.

+= 8.0.0: September 14, 2021 =
+- New: Full Google Analytics v4 support!
+After working very closely with the Google Analytics team for many months, we're excited to unveil full support for Google's newest version of Google Analytics.
+Google Analytics 4 (GA4) is the latest version of Google’s web analytics platform, and it can track both websites and apps in the same property.
+It also has some new reporting features and can give you better, more in-depth insights into how users are interacting with your website.
+We've taken the time to ensure that users who run GAv4 can do so effortlessly, for example by ensuring your events from GAv3 will work the same in GAv4 without having to touch any code or configuration.
+You can learn all about GAv4 and MonsterInsights on our [announcement blog post](https://www.monsterinsights.com/introducing-google-analytics-4-dual-analytics-tracking-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).
+- New: GAv3 + GAv4 Dual Tracking support.
+We're also excited to announce our exclusive dual-tracking feature.
+This feature lets you to track your site visitors to both a Google Analytics v3 (Universal) and a Google Analytics v4 (GAv4) property at the same time, which allows you to take advantage of the new GAv4 features without having to sacrifice your historical data.
+You can [learn more](https://www.monsterinsights.com/introducing-google-analytics-4-dual-analytics-tracking-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) about this MonsterInsights exclusive feature on our [site](https://www.monsterinsights.com/introducing-google-analytics-4-dual-analytics-tracking-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).

 = 7.18.0: July 15, 2021 =
 - Tweak: We updated the way we load the main tracking script to improve page load performance.
 - Tweak: We tweaked how most of the objects stored in the database are loaded and improved the overall sizes for better performance in the WordPress administration area.